Borders

 Decision Matrix

-Is this indicating selected/current state through stronger thickness? →
+border.outline.control - Selected/current state shown through stronger thickness? →

 Usage Examples